XSoberCarrot/MONA/README.md

 2. Replace eval.py and leapvo.py with eval_modified.py and leapvo_modified.py (rename them into eval.py and leapvo.py )

+3. Put sam_vit_h_4b8939.pth and yolo11x.pt in the weights folder, put dataset in the data folder

 ## Layout (Useing MPI-Sintel as example)
 ```
 leapvo_folder